New Patients (202) 851-7554

 • Poor oral hygiene

 Understanding your risks and finding ways to reduce your risks may help patients avoid the development of gum disease.
 Practicing routine dental care can help improve your oral and gum health.
-Developing and maintaining a proper oral hygiene routine and scheduling routine visits to the dentist can vastly improve your oral health and minimize your risk of developing complex dental concerns.

-Treating Bleeding Gums
+Treating Bleeding Gums in Washington, DC

-Washington, DC dentist Dr. Deckard offers a complete range of periodontal therapy services that can be tailored to meet each patients’ individual needs.
-Dr. Deckard may combine restorative dental services, oral surgery, and bacterial rinses, and scaling and root planing treatments to create the most effective solution for your needs.
-The type of treatment received is dependent on the stage of disease and the degree of damage to the teeth, gums, and bone structure.
+Dr. Deckard may combine restorative dental services, oral surgery, bacterial rinses, and scaling and root planing treatments to create the most effective solution for your needs.

 Bleeding Gum FAQs